how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 Realistically, you'll need to "cheat" on Firebase a bit for larger apps.
 I use GCP for a few things that don't fit neatly within the Firebase offering.
 I also use [Algolia](https://www.algolia.com/) to power my search.

-The funny thing is that Algolia is the most expensive part of my stack at \$35/month.
+The funny thing is that Algolia is the most expensive part of my stack at $35/month.
 The Firebase databases are optimized for everything **except search**.
 This is an important caveat to recognize early.
 Searching Firestore collections or anything in the Realtime Database is extremely limited, and for strong architectural reasons.
 I don't expect to ever see Firebase support search.

 I primarily use GCP to manage the DNS for my domains.
-But I've also run some Cloud Compute instances for build processes.
+And I sometimes run Cloud Compute instances for small, custom tasks.

-And I use [GitLab.com](https://gitlab.com/deltaepsilon) for CI/CD purposes... so I guess I step out on Firebase a couple of times on each project :)
+I also use [GitLab.com](https://gitlab.com/deltaepsilon) for CI/CD purposes... so I guess I step out on Firebase a couple of times on each project :)

 ## Firebase scales effortlessly

 Firebase does not allow slow operations.
 The database does not execute joins.
 It doesn't search.

-I've never brought a Firebase app up to massive scale.
+I haven't personally built a Firebase app up to massive scale.
 I've heard that the Realtime Database can run into limits and require manual sharding; however, Firestore is architected much differently, and I wouldn't be surprised if it scales more like [Cloud Spanner](https://cloud.google.com/spanner/).

 Firestore has some awesome performance characteristics.